 Mathematics (15 hours)

 Science (12 hours)

-Must be in courses intended for science/engineering majors and must include at least two laboratories in a single science discipline.
+Must take at least 12 credit hours of courses intended for science/engineering majors and must include at least one laboratory.
 The CSE department has identified the following five disciplines with their acceptable courses:

 - Chemistry: CHEM 109, CHEM 110, CHEM 221 (or CHEM 113, CHEM 114, CHEM 116)